There are a number of considerations

 President and a founding member of the Southeast Michigan

-Disc Jockey Association?
+Jockey Association of Michigan?
 As such, we are aware of most of

 the professional DJ / Entertainers in our area.
 We know who